amoradinejad/limHaloPT/README.md

-## Installation
+## Compilation and Usage

-To install the package, you just need to type
+To compile the package, type:
 - make

-## Usage

 To run the code, type:
 - ./run.exe

 ## Acknowledgment

 If using this package in a publication, please cite the following paper:
 Moradinezhad & Nikakhtar & Keating & Castorina: arXiv:2111.XXX

 ## License